 At least there would be a table full of snacks and treats, right?
 Right.
 We arrived and parked, happily noting that there were several other cars for once.
 We entered the house to a lovely quartet (I think) playing some classical tunes off in a side parlor.
 We were welcomed and Damian got his usual polite “aren’t you cute but don’t you dare touch anything” smile.

 One (of the many) crazy things about Damian is that he simply doesn’t touch stuff.
-I recently went to a Smith-Magenis Syndrome (that’s what he has) conference and learned that pretty much every 6 year old with SMS touches everything.
+I recently went to a Smith-Magenis Syndrome (that’s what he has) conference and learned that pretty much every five year old with SMS touches everything.